About Me

 The quick version:

-I’m the author of ten books for children, most recently POTTY ANIMALS from Sterling Books.
+I’m the author of twelve books for children, most recently DIGGER, DOZER, DUMPER (Candlewick Press, illustrated by David Slonim).
+Its companion, HAMMERS, DRILLS AND WRENCHES (also Candlewick Press and illustrated by Slonim) will arrive in stores in July, 2026.
 I’ve also written one book for teachers: Weaving the Literacy Web: Creating Curriculum Based on Books Children Love (Redleaf Press) and I’m the co-author of Nothing Rhymes With Orange (Perigee), a rhyming dictionary for poets and songwriters.
 I was an early childhood teacher and center director for many years before I began writing for children.
-When I’m not writing, I freelance developmental materials for parents and early childhood professionals, I edit an early childhood website, and take care of cows, horses, pigs and dogs on my small farm just outside Ann Arbor, Michigan.
+In my second act, I wrote freelance developmental materials for parents and early childhood professionals, edited an early childhood website, and tended cows, horses, pigs and dogs on a small farm just outside Ann Arbor, Michigan.
+Third Act: I’ve been Communications Director for a local school district for eleven years.
+And, of course, I continue to write.
+Stay tuned!

-The extended version: Born in New Orleans and raised in Ann Arbor, Michigan, I returned to this area after graduating with a degree in Psychology and Geology from Smith College in Northampton, Massachusetts.
-I have always been a writer– letters, newsletters, parodies, poems — but began writing books for children after many years teaching preschool.
+The extended version: Born in New Orleans and raised in Ann Arbor, Michigan, I returned to this area after graduating with a Bachelor of Science degree in Psychology (minor in Geology) from Smith College in Northampton, Massachusetts.
+I have always been a writer—letters, newsletters, parodies, poems—but began writing books for children after many years teaching preschool.
 I wanted to know what attracted kids to the books they loved, and why some apparently beautiful books didn’t hold their interest.
 I happened upon a newspaper advertisement for a class about writing picture books taught by Nancy Shaw (Sheep in a Jeep) and Tracy Gallup (Stone Crazy), signed up, and I was hooked.
-I’m the author of ten picture books, most recently POTTY ANIMALS from Sterling Books.
+I’m the author of twelve books for children, most recently DIGGER, DOZER, DUMPER (Candlewick Press, illustrated by David Slonim).
+Its companion, HAMMERS, DRILLS AND WRENCHES (also Candlewick Press and illustrated by Slonim) will arrive in stores in July, 2026.
 I’ve also written one book for teachers: Weaving the Literacy Web: Creating Curriculum Based on Books Children Love (Redleaf Press) and I’m the co-author of Nothing Rhymes With Orange (Perigee), a rhyming dictionary for poets and songwriters.
-I’m a member of IRA and NAEYC, and speak frequently about early childhood development, early literacy, and writing craft at local, state and national conferences.
-I live on a small farm just outside of Ann Arbor with my two sons, husband, and a menagerie of animals including cows, horses, ponies, pigs, and dogs.
+As a long-time early childhood teacher and center director, I presented frequently about early childhood development, early literacy, as well as the craft of writing at local, state and national conferences.
+I lived on a small farm just outside of Ann Arbor for many years with my family and a menagerie of animals including cows, horses, ponies, pigs, and dogs.
 I’m an avid gardener, photographer, and amateur bird watcher.
 I feel lucky when I’m greeted by a bluebird first thing on a sunny morning.
+For the last eleven years, I’ve worked as Communications Director for a local public school district and enjoy all aspects of that work immensely.
+And, of course, I continue to write: more books for children and non-fiction for adults.
+Stay tuned!

-The silly version: Growing up in a relatively chaotic household with eleven brothers and sisters, I developed special talents for fibbing, fudging (i.e., figuring out how to make things work), and cleaning up big messes.
+The fun version: Growing up in a relatively chaotic household with eleven brothers and sisters, I developed special talents for fibbing, fudging (i.e., figuring out how to make things work), and cleaning up big messes.
 I believe all three skills help me write funny, honest books for children.
 My first published poem was written at age seven for a summer poetry class.
-I distinctly remember being surprised and tickled by the teacher’s delight with it.
-Here’s the poem (which was formatted differently): When I was little, I ate a lightbulb and it tasted good.
-That poem was not a metaphor — it actually happened when I was a baby.
-(My mom thought I was eating potato chips.)
-But it worked as a metaphor, and although I didn’t have words for the sensation at that time, I realized that words are powerful and context matters.
-I tend to write stories about good kids behaving badly, which is pretty much the summary of my growing up years.
-I met my husband working at a summer camp up north.
-At the end of the year, silly staff predictions suggested we’d marry and I’d go on to publish an epic novel: Pride and Pig Farmers.
-Pretty close, eh?
+I distinctly remember being surprised and tickled by the teacher reaction to it.
+Here’s the poem: When I was little, I ate a lightbulb and it tasted good.
+The instructor, Shutta Crum, in a serendipitous twist of fate, turned out to be a member of the critique group I joined when I began writing for children.
+Although I couldn’t recall her name until we connected, I always remembered how it felt when she was delighted by my poem, which she thought was a metaphor.
+The poem was not a metaphor—it actually happened when I was a baby.
+(At the time, my mom thought I was eating potato chips.
+I survived unscathed.)
+But it certainly worked as a metaphor, and although I didn’t have words for the sensation at that time, I realized that words are powerful and context matters.
+I tend to write stories about spirited kids behaving “badly” who eventually figure out how to fix things, which is a good summary of my growing up years.
+Besides growing up with a passel of creative siblings, other influential experiences include working at a YMCA camp in Oscoda, Michigan for many years, raising two sons and a bunch of animals on a small farm, and connecting with peers through professional organizations for teachers, writers, and now, school public relations.